PatternsTechGit/PT_RealTimeGraprghs_Using_SignalR/README.md

 ```ts
 ng generate service signalR
 ```
-This service has two methods, **connectToTransactionHub** is responsible for hub creation and signalR connection establisher and the **addUpdateGraphsDataListener** is responsible for triggering the signalR.
+This service has two methods, **connectToTransactionHub** is responsible for hub creation and signalR connection establisher and the **addUpdateGraphsDataListener** is responsible for triggering the signalR, as below

-Add the given code in the service

 ```ts
 import { Injectable } from '@angular/core';